40 Savvy Postman Interview Questions You Should Know!

 Sent as part of the URL (e.g., ?id=123).
 Common in GET requests. - Headers:

 Metadata like Content-Type, Authorization, or Accept.
-Instruct the server how to handle the request. - Body:
+Instruct the server on how to handle the request. - Body:

-The payload is sent with POST, PUT, or PATCH requests, usually contains JSON, XML, or form data.
+The payload is sent with POST, PUT, or PATCH requests, usually containing JSON, XML, or form data.

 Each of these sections allows you to customize and control the request behavior.